 Regular check-in with your employee allows them to remain engaged, reduce their stress levels, and they feel more connected to the team and organization as a whole.

 Team Building Activity

 Team building activities are an excellent way for remote staff members to work better as a cohesive team.
-Consider taking some time to pan out activities that your remote staff can do and enjoy with each other.
+Consider taking some time to plan out some ideas for remote team-building activities that your remote staff can do and enjoy with each other.
 These virtual activities will offer them a way to develop a strong team culture and blow off some steam.